ElArkk/jax-unirep/paper/paper.md

 while always making sure that each new piece did not break the existing pieces.

+### Utility Reimplementation

+For the `get_reps()` functionality, we copied quite a bit of source code from the original, including the original authors' implementation of embedding a sequence into an $l$-by-10 embedding matrix first.
+However, we added tests to guarantee that they were robust, as well as technical documentation to clarify how it works.

+We did this because one way that deep learning models can be fragile is that the input tensors can be generated incorrectly but still have the expected shapes.
+Thus, though the structure of input tensors might be correct, their semantic meaning would be completely wrong.
+(Adversarial examples can be generated this way.)
+Thus, the input to the model has to be carefully controlled.
+Moreover, input tensors are _not_ the raw-est form of data;
+for a protein engineer, the protein sequence is.
+Thus, having robustly tested functions that generate the input tensors with correct semantic meaning is crucial to having confidence that the model works correctly end-to-end.

+### APIs

+Because we expect the model to be used as a Python library, the model source and weights are packaged together.
+This makes it much more convenient for end-users, as the cognitive load of downloading starter weights is eliminated.

+The `get_reps()` function is designed such that it is flexible enough to accept a single sequence or an iterable of sequences.
+This also reduces cognitive load for end-users, some of whom might want to process only a single sequence, while others might be operating in batch mode.
+`get_reps()` also correctly handles sequences of multiple lengths, further simplifying usage for end-users.
+In particular, we spent time ensuring that `get_reps()` correctly batches sequences of the same size together before calculating their reps, while returning the reps in the same order as the sequences passed in.
+As usual, tests are provided,
+bringing the same degree of confidence as we would expect from tested software.

 ## Lessons Learned

 We found the reimplementation exercise to be highly educational.